 Unless otherwise noted, these books are for sale at Amazon.com.
 Your purchase through these links will result in a commission for the owner of the Royalty.nu site.

-Book Categories: History, Ancient & Medieval, Kashmir, Ladakh, Manipur, Asoka, Razia, Mughals, Taj Mahal, Shah Jahan, 19th, 20th and 21st Centuries, Sikh Empire, Palaces, Sikkim, Royal Life, Hinduism & Epics, Jainism
+Book Categories: History, Royalty, Ancient & Medieval, Deccan Sultanates, Kashmir, Ladakh, Other Kingdoms, Asoka, Razia, Mughals, Taj Mahal, Shah Jahan, 19th, 20th and 21st Centuries, Lakshmibai, Sikh Empire, Palaces, Sikkim, Royal Life, Hinduism & Epics, Jainism

 India: A History by John Keay.
 Traces the growth of states and kingdoms throughout antiquity and the medieval period, and continues to 1998.
 (Review © Amazon.com)